Grounds & Fleet

 Landscape, Grounds, & Fleet Services: Stephen Bernard, Manager

 Tree and Shrub Management: The Grounds Crew manages the wide variety of trees and shrubs on campus and treats for diseases and insect infestations.
 Existing plantings are maintained through scouting, pruning, trimming, fertilizing and sanitation.
 Pest infestations on all landscape materials are only chemically treated when other means are unsuccessful.
-New plants on campus are chosen by considering disease resistance, maintenance requirements, and environmental requirements.
+New plants on campus are chosen by considering disease resistance, maintenance requirements, resistance to deer damage and environmental requirements.

 Animal Control: Problematic migratory geese are naturally and humanely controlled in pedestrian areas with the use of herding dogs and MDNR permitted nest destruction.